 New planting is the creation of new areas of woodland by planting trees on land that was not previously woodland.
-The statistics presented here also include new woodland that is created by natural colonisation of trees on land near existing woodland.
+The statistics presented here also include new woodland that is created by natural colonisation of trees.
 Statistics on new planting are used to inform government policy and resource allocation, and are used in producing annual estimates of woodland area.